 And don’t say “later,” as in “we can talk about tuition reimbursement later, after I start.”
 You will probably never again have such a strong negotiating position–they want you and they don’t yet have you–so now is the time to get agreement on the benefits, perks and working conditions you want.

-Let’s not make absolute rules here.
-For example, flexible work schedules, a very popular perk, are often negotiated tentatively, with language like “That should be all right” or “Let’s try that out and see how it goes.”
-Often the flexibility becomes a firm part of the job once it’s clear that you’re not going to abuse it.
+There are exceptions.
+For example, flexible work schedules are often negotiated tentatively, with language like “That should be all right” or “Let’s try that out and see how it goes.”
+Schedule flexibility often becomes a regular part of the job once trust has grown.

 Salary negotiation is an uncomfortable process.
 At times your negotiating partner may be unhappy with a request or counteroffer you make, and it’s tempting to make nice with an apology.
 This is a mistake for two reasons.

 So that’s what not to say.
-Here’s some guidance on good language to use in salary negotiation.
+Here’s some guidance on helpful language to use in salary negotiation.

-To answer those question and make negotiation easier, I’ve created a Negotiation Template that helps you plan your negotiation discussion, including which areas of the offer you want to negotiate (because there’s no reason to stop with salary), how to introduce and justify your “ask” in each area, some great open-ended questions that encourage win-win thinking, and tips for following up after the initial discussion.
-You can download it for free when you subscribe to this blog.
+To make negotiation easier, I’ve created a Negotiation Template that helps you plan your negotiation discussion, shows you how to introduce and justify your “ask” in each area and suggests open-ended questions you can ask to encourage win-win thinking on the part of all parties.
+You can download this tool for free when you subscribe to this blog.